-The danger from such fiscal policy initiatives is this.
-First, regulatory favors distributed to one group create a demand to help others.
+The danger from this class of fiscal policy is many-fold.40 First, regulatory favors distributed to one group create a demand to help others.
 Second, off-budget taxes are only imperfectly perceived.
 Third, the aggregate efficiency costs can be considerable.
 Collectively, anti-competitive fiscal policies can have a significant negative effect on potential output.
 The bottom line is that dispensing fiscal favors to particular groups tends to breed stagnation.
 Even the possibility of the dispensation of such distortions will depress aggregate income prospects, asset prices, and spending, and drive the economy toward deflation and stagnation.